OguzPastirmaci/oci-kuberay/README.md

 ## Removing/redeploying the Ray Cluster if needed
 You can follow the below steps if you want to redeploy the Ray cluster on Kubernetes.

-You can edit/use the Kubernetes deployment yaml file here: https://github.com/OguzPastirmaci/oci-kuberay/blob/main/raycluster-autoscaler-oke.yaml

 ### Removing the current cluster